Father John Misty: I Love You, Honeybear (2015–2016)

 The album I Love You, Honeybear was released in February 2015 to widespread acclaim.
 According to Tillman, it is a concept album about himself and his personal life.
 Tillman made headlines by covering Taylor Swift's "Blank Space" and "Welcome to New York" in 2015.
 He claimed to have never listened to the artist prior to recording the covers.
 This was done as a parody of Ryan Adams, who had released his own version of Swift's 1989, featuring covers of every song.
-Tillman released a new song entitled "Real Love Baby" on May 19, 2016.
+Tillman released a new song titled "Real Love Baby" on May 19, 2016.
 He appeared on the song "Saturday Night Inside Out" on The Avalanches' second studio album Wildflower, which was released on July 1, 2016.

 Tillman gained media attention on July 22, 2016, after walking off stage at XPoNential Music Festival in Camden, New Jersey, after twenty minutes into his planned fifty-minute performance.
 Instead of performing his setlist, Tillman walked out and asked, "What the fuck is going on?"
 He then talked for six minutes about the "numbing" role entertainment plays in our lives and how "stupidity just fucking runs the world because entertainment is stupid."
 When the audience applauded him he asked them not to and responded by saying, "Maybe just take a moment to be really fucking profoundly sad."
 He finally played a thirteen-minute piece from his then-upcoming album Pure Comedy called "Leaving LA" which references the frustrations he spoke of during his speech.
 Tillman then covered Leonard Cohen's "Bird on the Wire" before telling the crowd he loved them and walked off the stage, cutting his performance short.
 The following day, Tillman explained his performance in an Instagram post, in which he called Donald Trump's speech at the 2016 Republican National Convention a "demonic clown pageant coronation of our next potential Idiot King", which took place the night before Tillman's performance.

 In September 2016, his voice and likeness were featured in Brad Neely's animated surreal comedy show Harg Nallin' Sclopio Peepio on Adult Swim.
 In the first-season finale episode "For Alba", he sings a song titled "This is America".
 The song features an animated Father John Misty singing what appears to be a humorous parody of his music, with lyrics most likely written by Brad Neely.
 The lyrics describe how Americans "die doing the dumbest of crap," such as riding unicycles, ghost hunting, and performing stunts while cosplaying as Batman.
 He also obsessively mentions Go-Gurts throughout the song.